 Surgery for anal cancer

-Local resection is used most commonly to treat cancers of the anal margin.
 A local resection is an operation that removes only the tumor, plus a small margin of the normal tissue around the tumor.
-Local resection can be used if the cancer is small and has not spread to nearby tissues or lymph nodes.
+It is used most often to treat cancers of the anal margin if the cancer is small and has not spread to nearby tissues or lymph nodes.

-For more information about surgery for cancer treatment, see Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information about surgery for cancer treatment, see Understanding Cancer Surgery: A Guide for Patients and Families.

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014

-Last Revised: 01/02/2013
+Last Revised: 05/02/2014